-Health care leaders must give priority to high-volume, high-risk, or problem-prone processes for performance improvement activities.11 Specifically, they are responsible for identifying high-risk areas that could harm patients, visitors, and employees; implementing programs to avert risks; and managing a robust reporting process for adverse events that occur.
-But of all of their responsibilities, one of the most important is focusing on improving patient safety.12
+Health care leaders must give priority to high-volume, high-risk, or problem-prone processes for performance improvement activities.
+11 Specifically, they are responsible for identifying high-risk areas that could cause harm to patients, visitors, and employees; implementing programs to avert risks; and managing a robust reporting process for adverse events that do occur.
+But of all of their responsibilities, one of the most important is focusing on improving patient safety.
+12